GodDamnSham/WsTfe/README.md

 This repository contains updated models, scripts, and the sentences we used for sentiment analysis, keyword analysis, and semantic search.

+## Sentences for sentiment analysis, keyword analysis, and semantic search

+File SentencesAndQuries contain the test Sentences and queries.

 ## Scripts

 to run the scripts open the file in VS code run it on the mentioned python env.